|Sunday||1:00 pm - 5:00 pm|

 University Heights Branch

-The University Heights branch offers a diverse popular collection as well as materials related to local history and access to digital media, public meeting space, and public access computers.
+The newly, extensively renovated University Heights branch offers a diverse popular collection as well as separate areas for adults, children, and teens.
+It also offers materials related to local history and access to digital media, public meeting spaces, and public access computers.
 The branch receives a selection of Russian books and magazines every other month from the foreign language collection of the Cleveland Public Library.
 There is a Kulas Foundation Steinway piano available for program and community use as well.

-The branch was built in 1952, and was last renovated in 1997.
+The branch was built in 1952, and renovated in 1997 and 2016-2017.
 In 2000, the branch initiated an after-school center, giving the teens activities, computers and a place to congregate after school.
 In 2003, the Heights Libraries installed this program in all branches and renamed it “the Spot”.
-For many years, one of the branch’s signature programs was a popular classic movie series offered during the summers; this has evolved into a popular, year-round series of critically-acclaimed independent and foreign films.
+For many years, one of the branch’s signature programs was a popular classic movie series offered during the summers; it evolved into a popular, year-round series of critically-acclaimed independent and foreign films.

 The University Heights branch has a longstanding relationship with the City of University Heights’ Senior Services Office.
 Once a week, the “Senior Happenings” program presents speakers on topics ranging from health to the arts to philanthropy and current issues.